Michaelamay/Autocomplete-Feature/README.md

 # Autocomplete-Feature
-<p>A Java program that simulated an auto completion feature.
+<p>A Java program that simulates an auto completion feature.
 The program includes real-time algorithm efficiency.
 It was fed approximately 10,000 frequently used English words with each word associated with a frequency number in order to determine the best word suggestion to the user.</p>

 <h2>How It Works</h2>
 The user can type an abbreviation of a word they choose to search.